Client-focused appellate advocacy.

 Ryan has successfully represented clients in the Texas Supreme Court, the United States Court of Appeals for the Fifth Circuit, many Texas intermediate courts, and the United States Supreme Court.
 He is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.

 Ryan received his Juris Doctorate from the University of Virginia School of Law in 2000, graduating in the top 10 percent of his class with Order of the Coif honors.
 He received his undergraduate degree from Duke University in 1997, where he graduated with cum laude honors in both Political Science and Public Policy Studies.
 Ryan was raised in Baton Rouge, Louisiana and moved to Texas following law school.
 He's lived in Austin since 2000 and now lives in the Rollingwood neighborhood with his wife Sarah and their children, Luke and Anna.

-Ryan is a shareholder in the Austin office of Davis, Gerald & Cremer, where he works with Shannon Ratliff (formerly of the Ratliff Law Firm) and Skip Watson, among others.
+Ryan is a shareholder in the Austin office of Davis, Gerald & Cremer, where he works with Shannon Ratliff (formerly of the Ratliff Law Firm), among others.
 Prior to joining Davis, Gerald & Cremer as a shareholder, Ryan was with the appellate boutique firm Hankinson LLP, where he worked with former Texas Supreme Court Justice Deborah Hankinson and was elected partner.
 Before that, Ryan served in the appellate division of the Texas Attorney General's office and as an appellate associate at the law firm Vinson & Elkins.